The PR BlogCreativityProjects & MilestonesThe Epic Year Project: Speed Up Personal Growth

 And so on.

-Besides being positive and memorable, what these types of milestones often have in common is that they seem to propel our lives forward.
+Besides being positive and memorable, what these types of life events often have in common is that they seem to propel our lives forward.

 Four is the Magic Number

-In 2010, I married wifey on a Caribbean beach, worked in New York, started blogging in English, and got a studio apartment in the Financial District of Manhattan.
+In 2010, I married Lisah on a Caribbean beach, worked in New York, started blogging in English, and got a studio apartment in Manhattan’s Financial District.
 Those were four significant leaps in my life — and a life-changing year for me.

 In 2013, I remember quitting my job and starting a digital PR agency, Spin Factory.
 That’s two giant leaps, but honestly, I can’t remember anything else but hard work from that year.